OSBringer/sklad/README.md

  * Follow the Calculator Setup Wizard

-* Select a folder you want the calculator to be in and choose users that will have calculator installed
+* Select a folder you want the calculator to be installed in and choose users that will have calculator installed
  ---
 <div align="center">